Getting Started with the API Client

 name='SegmentationName')

-If your segmentation has multiple classes, you can pass a dictionary mapping pixel values to class names.
-Let’s say you have a segmentation with 2 classes, where pixel value 0 is background, 1 is ‘tumor’, and 2 is ‘metal’:
+If your segmentation has multiple classes, you can pass a dictionary mapping pixel values to class names:

 class_names = {